Jacob & Co Beachfront Living by Ohana: A limited branded residence on the UAE coastline. Discover Now

 4. Find a Reliable Real Estate Agent

 A reliable and experienced real estate agent will not only help smoothen your house-hunting endeavors but also help you decide on a suitable budget and find good properties within that range.
+Real estate agents will also communicate on your behalf and negotiate with the landlord to secure you the best deal.

 5. Non-Financial Concessions